 If one learns to recognize the thrasher's alarm call, he may be able to help.
 Whenever the bird discovers a cat, snake, owl, or other enemy, it utters its alarm call.

-You can help it then by chasing its enemy away.
-Late one afternoon. the thrasher's alarm was heard near a road.
-Investigation proved the cause of the disturbance to be in a sycamore tree about five feet away from the thrashers' nest.
+Late one afternoon, the thrasher's alarm was heard near a road.
+Investigation proved the cause of the disturbance to be an owl sitting on a branch in a sycamore tree about five feet away from the thrashers' nest.
 Both birds were making a dreadful fuss about it.
 The owl was driven from the tree, but it was some time before the birds became quiet again.